QuadON/OntarioBylaws/README.md

-This repository is a crowd sourcing project and contains all ATV Bylaws created based on Ontario Regulation 316/03 to the best of our knowledge.
+This repository is a crowdsourcing project and contains all ATV Bylaws created based on Ontario Regulation 316/03 to the best of our knowledge.

 You may use it as is, but we are not responsible for any mistakes.

-If you see anything that needs to be updated or changed please let us know via email info@quadon.ca or by submitting a pull request.
+If you see anything that needs to be updated or changed, please let us know via email info@quadon.ca or by submitting a pull request.

 Resources: